positlabs/fast-artistic-videos-docker/README.md

 [![](./demo.gif)](https://www.youtube.com/watch?v=SKql5wkWz8E&t=3m26s)

-The goal is speed, so it uses flownet2, cudnn, and stnbhwd.
-You will need a machine with an nvidia GPU attached, as well as nvidia-docker.
+Speed is good, so it uses flownet2, cudnn, and stnbhwd.
+You will need a machine with an nvidia GPU attached, as well as [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).

-You could host anywhere once the image is built, but for convenience-sake, there are commands provided to deploy to Kubernetes Engine on Google Cloud.
+You could host anywhere once the image is built, but for convenience-sake, there are commands provided to deploy to [Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) on Google Cloud.

 ## Install dependencies